-This research guide is intended as an overview of library resources and services of particular relevance for students Professor Nicholas Limerick's Fall 2020 course ITSF 5001, Advanced Ethnographic Methods.
-The resources, primarily electronic and accessible on and off campus, have been selected as ones that support the aims of the course: to "a) build on students’ previous knowledge about or experience doing qualitative research, b) instruct how to write a fundable or excellent research proposal for ethnographic or qualitative work, c) cover how to store, transcribe, analyze, and portray ethnographic data, and d) consider how to write about people while shifting away from anthropology’s colonial history."
+This research guide is intended as an overview of library resources and services of particular relevance for students Professor Nicholas Limerick's Fall 2021 course ITSF 5001, Advanced Ethnographic Methods.
+The resources, primarily electronic and accessible on and off campus, have been selected as ones that support the aims of the course: to "a) build on students’ previous knowledge about or experience doing qualitative research, b) cover how to store, transcribe, analyze, and portray ethnographic data, c) consider how to write about people while shifting away from anthropology’s colonial history. and d) achieve an above average draft of an article length paper."
 The guide also includes a section describing research consultation and assistance services and options for document retrieval and delivery available to all members of the Teachers College community.

 Resources designated (CU) are accessible online through Columbia University Libraries.

-EDUCAT - The most definitive record of the holdings of the Gottesman Libraries at Teachers College, including books, e-books, journals, e-journals, dissertations, media, and other specialized collections of all kinds.
+The most definitive record of the holdings of the Gottesman Libraries at Teachers College (formerly accessible through our online catalog EDUCAT), including books, e-books, journals, e-journals, dissertations, media, and other specialized collections of all kinds, is to be found through a search of the library's new discovery system Educat+ (see Discovery Tools/Federated Search Engines above).

 CLIO Catalog - The union catalog of Columbia University Libraries (exclusive of the libraries of Teachers College, the Columbia Law School, and Jewish Theological Seminary), providing the most definitive record of individual libraries' holdings of books, e-books, journals, e-journals, dissertations, media, and other specialized collections of all kinds.

 WorldCat - The union catalog of the contents of over 10,000 libraries worldwide, providing the means to do exhaustive searching by author, title, subject, and numerous other criteria and to find locations for specific items in libraries nearby and elsewhere.
-WorldCat is also freely accessible at worldcat.org.
+WorldCat is also freely accessible on the Web at worldcat.org.

 Library of Congress Subject Headings (LCSH) are the official subject terms prescribed by the Library of Congress for the cataloging of books and are in use in essentially all academic libraries.
 To find works pertaining to ethnography, ethnographic methods, and related subjects, it may be useful to use some of the subject terms, or combinations of terms, listed below when searching the online catalogs of libraries at Teachers College, Columbia University, and other institutions.